JuliaClimate/ClimateTools.jl/docs/src/gettingstarted.md

 ## Subsetting

+Once the data is loaded in a `ClimGrid` struct, options to further subset the data are available.

 ### Spatial

-Once the data is loaded in a `ClimGrid` struct, options to further subset the data are available.

-There is a `spatialsubset` function which acts on `ClimGrid` type and further subset the data through a spatial subset using a provided polygon.
+`spatialsubset` function acts on `ClimGrid` type and subset the data through a spatial subset using a provided polygon.
 The function returns a `ClimGrid`. **Polygons needs to be on a -180, +180 longitude coordinates, as data coordinates defaults to such grid.** For instance, global models are often on a 0-360 degrees grid but the load function shift the data onto a -180,+180 coordinates.

 ```julia
 C = spatialsubset(C::ClimGrid, poly:Array{N, 2} where N)